Andgel11ZX/Fontchanger/README.md

 <h2>
   <div align="center">
     <strong> YOU DO NOT HAVE PERMISSION TO USE, MODIFY OR DISTRIBUTE THIS CODE IN ANY WAY
+      Yes that is correct.
+You DO NOT.
+And no, modules on the magisk repo DO NOT have to be open source or GPL compliant at all!
   </div>
 </h2>